apache/pulsar-site/docs/sql-deployment-configurations.md

 ### Connect Trino to Pulsar with multiple hosts

-* To connect Trino with multiple hosts for Pulsar brokers, you need to add multiple URLs to `pulsar.web-service-url`.
+To configure multiple hosts for brokers, add multiple URLs to `pulsar.web-service-url`.
-* To connect Trino with multiple hosts for Pulsar ZooKeeper, you need to add multiple URIs to `pulsar.zookeeper-uri`.
+To configure multiple hosts for brokers, add multiple URLs to `pulsar.web-service-url`.

 The following is an example.